-Finally, still in the context stage, we assessed some stakeholder groups, including suppliers and business partners considered material to our The process was divided into four stages:
+Finally, still in the context stage, we assessed some stakeholder groups, including suppliers and business partners considered material to our business.

-business.
 We analyzed nine reports according to the importance of these companies/entities, from the perspective of financial contracts and business volume.